orbeon/orbeon-forms-doc/Form-Builder-~-Formulas.md

 * `normalize-space()` is a standard XPath function which removes all leading and trailing white space and combine internal white space.
 Using this function ensures that, even if the value contains spaces, it resolves to an empty string.
 * `= ''` compares the result of the function to the empty string

-## Setting a dynamic initial value
+### Setting a dynamic initial value

-Scenario: as a form author, you can set a _static initial value_ for a control simply by setting that value at design time.
+Scenario: As a form author, you can set a _static initial value_ for a control simply by setting that value at design time.
 For example:

 * Enter a value in an input field
 * Select an item in a dropdown list